Volcanic winter of 536: Possible explanations

 Geochemical analysis of AD 536 cryptotephras distinguishes at least three synchronous eruptive events in North America.
-Further analysis correlates one of the eruptions to a widespread Mono Craters tephra identified in northeast America.
+Further analysis correlates one of the eruptions to a widespread Mono Craters tephra identified in northeast California.
 The other two eruptions most likely originated from the eastern Aleutians and Northern Cordilleran volcanic province.

 Historic consequences

 The 536 event and ensuing famine have been suggested as an explanation for the deposition of hoards of gold by Scandinavian elites at the end of the Migration Period.
 The gold was possibly a sacrifice to appease the gods and get the sunlight back.
 Mythological events such as the Fimbulwinter and Ragnarök are theorised to be based on the cultural memory of the event.

-A book written by David Keys speculates that the climate changes contributed to various developments, such as the emergence of the Plague of Justinian (541–549), the decline of the Avars, the migration of Mongol tribes towards the west, the end of the Sassanid Empire, the collapse of the Gupta Empire, the rise of Islam, the expansion of Turkic tribes, and the fall of Teotihuacán.
+A book written by David Keys speculates that the climate changes contributed to various developments, such as the emergence of the Plague of Justinian (541–549), the decline of the Avars, the migration of Mongol tribes towards the west, the end of the Sasanian Empire, the collapse of the Gupta Empire, the rise of Islam, the expansion of Turkic tribes, and the fall of Teotihuacan.
 In 2000, a 3BM Television production (for WNET and Channel Four) capitalised upon Keys' book.
 The documentary, under the name Catastrophe!
 How the World Changed, was broadcast in the US as part of PBS's Secrets of the Dead series.